 Then we decided to feel differently about it.

 We looked at each other, laughed and said, “Well, it’s just money.
 We can always make more.
 The truth is we’re incredibly lucky bastards and we have no justification to complain about our lot.”
-We started counting our blessings: our wives and kids, our dear friends and family, the wonderful people of &yet, our homes and our community, and the amazing privilege to work in the industry we do.
+We started counting our blessings: our dear friends and family, the wonderful people of &yet, our homes and our community, and the amazing privilege to work in the industry we do.

 Since that point, so many great things have happened.
 It’s most definitely been a year of seeing a lot of seeds planted long ago start to bloom a tiny bit, which has been encouraging.

 On that horribly stressful day which came after six months of unrelenting challenges, we decided not to give up, and we decided that even if we did fail in the process, it was all going to be alright.

 That was the turning point.
 From a place of gratitude, there wasn’t much that incredibly overwhelming situation could do to us other than what we let it.

 I believe strongly that the person who’s grateful already has everything.

 But what we never have is the ability to predict the future.